gjermundgaraba/bjaanes.github.io/_posts/2015-11-22-add-coverage-to-your-angular-project-to-show-on-your-github-page.md

   * Project on GitHub
   * Project building and testing in Travis

-If you are missing any of these, don&#8217;t worry, it can be easily fixed.
+If you are missing any of these, don't worry, it can be easily fixed.

 In particular, if you are not building and testing in Travis, you can refer to my guide where I showed you how to set it up: